Summary:

 These resources can help you start including NLCR now:

-1. NCLR Toolkit– guidance and tools to identify, design and implement NCLR projects to support preparedness and recovery activities.
+1. NCLR Toolkit– guidance and tools to identify, design and implement NCLR projects to support preparedness and recovery activities (accessible version (DOCX, 4.7 MB)).

-2. NCLR Story Library – brief stories of NCLR initiatives across different contexts, communities, activities, and outcomes.
+2. NCLR Story Library – brief stories of NCLR initiatives across different contexts, communities, activities, and outcomes (accessible version (DOCX, 6.5 MB)).

 These documents were developed with the funding support of the Victorian Government's Biodiversity Flood Recovery program.